Cross-Resonant Gates in Hybrid Fluxonium-Transmon Systems

 As seen in Table~\ref{tab:tab1}, we choose close to identical parameters for the two fluxoniums.
 The variance in $E_J$ values avoids degeneracy and reflects a small tolerance in fabrication.
 This approach highlights our system's insensitivity to resonances between transitions in different fluxoniums.
-As a result of parameter choices, we mostly present data for $CX_1$ gates.
+As a result of symmetric parameter choices, we mostly present data for $CX_1$ gates.
 Even so, all concepts also apply to $CX_2$ gates with similar respective numerical values.
 With current fabrication techniques, qubit $E_J$ values have non-negligible variance.
 To somewhat emulate this effect and avoid degeneracy in numerical diagonalization, we choose $E_{J,1}$ and $E_{J,2}$ values with differences of $-0.05$ GHz and $0.05$ GHz, respectively, from the ``targeted'' value of $4$ GHz.
 Variance in this parameter is case-specific and often higher.
 As such, we further investigate its effect in Appendix~\ref{sec:EJStability}.
 Due to the system's insensitivity to crosstalk effects of next-nearest-neighbor qubit frequency collisions, fluxonium $E_J$ variance can be arbitrarily small.
 For this reason, we envision straightforward scaling to an interleaved fluxonium-transmon lattice by targeting the same parameters for all fluxoniums.
 We use $E_{ijk}$ to denote the eigenenergy associated with eigenstate $\ket{i_Tj_{\rm{F} \alpha}k_{\rm{F} \beta}}$.
 Due to the dependence of optimal $\omega_{d}$ on the spectator qubit state, we now optimize around $\bar{\omega}_{\rm d} = (E_{110} + E_{111} - E_{010} - E_{011})/2$.
 By minimizing $\mathcal{E}$ for $t_{\rm g} = 50$ ns with control parameters $\epsilon_\alpha$ and $\eta_\alpha$, we obtain fidelity values above $99.994\%$ for both the $CX_1$ and the $CX_2$ gate.
 The primary reason for a drop in fidelity compared to the two-qubit case comes from the spectator qubit's shift on the dressed transmon frequency, as shown in Fig.~\ref{fig:fig5}.
 The resulting spectator-state dependent $ZZ$ between active qubits cannot be fully canceled with single-qubit gates.